-Mount Sunapee operates a "Summer Freestyle Ski Training Camp" during the second and third weeks of July.
-The Mount Sunapee Camp is a "day camp" with a maximum participation of thirty-two campers each week.
-Freestyle Camp activities are centered around freestyle ski training on the Acro-Bag and other Adventure Park activities.
+Mount Sunapee operates a "Summer Freestyle Ski Training Camp" during the second week of July.
+The camp is a "day camp" with a maximum of thirty-two participants each week.
+Freestyle Camp focuses on freestyle ski training on the Acro-Bag and other fitness activities.